Smohic/terraform-aws-project/README.md

 # terraform-aws-project
-Installing nginx on ubuntu using terraform for AWS.
+Installing nginx on ubuntu using terraform for AWS on eu-central.

+Installing ubuntu machine and allow ping on eu-west.